feature-importance/torchwatcher/README.md

 - easily select node(s) in the graph where you want to place interjection
 - insert interjection either after each desired node, or, by wrapping the desired node.
-The latter allows access to both the forward and backward passes on the nodes, whilst the former only lets you access each nodes forward output.
+The latter allows access to both the forward and backward passes on the nodes, whilst the former only lets you access each node's forward output.
 - construct a new model that will run the interjection automatically on each batch when you call it (and train it).